Majak Daw: Suspension from North Melbourne senior team

-Daw was suspended from North Melbourne Football Club in February 2012 and remanded to the Werribee Tigers for an indefinite period for lying to the club and coach Brad Scott about a "night on the town" during a period in which he was recovering from knee surgery.
+Daw was suspended from North Melbourne Football Club in February 2012 and relegated to the Werribee Tigers for an indefinite period for lying to the club and coach Brad Scott about a "night on the town" during a period in which he was recovering from knee surgery.

 AFL debut

 In 2013, Daw had an excellent showing in the 2013 NAB Cup, which prompted calls for his inclusion in the Senior Side.
 When tall forward Robbie Tarrant went down with a thigh injury, Daw was brought in to replace him and make his debut in Round 4 against the Brisbane Lions.
 In the first minute of the game, Daw marked the ball inside 50, and kicked his first AFL goal with his first AFL kick.
 However, his debut ended on a sour note when he collided with teammate Ben Cunnington and suffered a concussion before quarter time, and he took no further part in the game.
 North went on to win the game by 63 points.

 Daw held his spot and played the next week, scoring no goals but three behinds against Hawthorn.
 In Round 7 against the Western Bulldogs, Majak had a breakout performance in just his fourth career game, kicking a game-high 6 goals in North's 54-point win.
 After the match, North Melbourne coach Brad Scott said of Majak: "'Maj' is a good example of what you can do with really hard work.
 Hard work trumps talent any day of the week."